Porto Santo Island – Madeira – travel and attractions

 From Madeira: Binter Canarias

-Porto Santo Island ferry
+Porto Santo Port

 Porto Santo Map

-Porto Santo map
+Getting around Porto Santo

 Most people go to Porto Santo to relax, so you don’t need a car.
 Almost all the beaches are on the south side of Porto Santo, where taxis run up and down all the way, but you can also walk if you feel like it.
 If you want to explore the whole island, its viewpoints, hiking trails and other more remote beaches, there are a few transport options.